crahal/pdf_table_parser/readme.md

 Requires pdfminer3k and Pillow packages as detailed in the requirements.txt file (`pip install -r requirements.txt`)·

 Outputs .csv files in the same directory as the input (.pdf) file.
+There might be the odd edge case; feel free to fork, unit test, and raise issues!

 Funded by the British Academy as part of the [NHSSpend](https://github.com/crahal/NHSSpend) project.